 One of the keyways architects add value is through structured architecture analysis.
 Architecture analysis is used as a risk analysis and mitigation technique.
 The idea is that one we can profitably analyse the proposed architecture for a software system before it has been built, or before major changes to it are made, and discover potential risks to the system which can then be fixed at a low cost (relative to the cost of these risks going undiscovered until the system is developed).
 Coherence, integrity, quality attribute analysis is all part of this.
 There are many techniques which can be used to help with this, ATAM is a method for architecture analysis and PBAAM will ensure comprehensive architecture evaluation.

-Quality Attributes (VM-QA)

-Quality attributes provide a way for the IT Architect to explore the level of service needed with stakeholders.

-Quality Attributes cut across all IT Architecture concerns also called systemic qualities *ilities

-Examples are Security, Performance, Manageability, Flexibility, Usability, Resilience, Availability, etc.

-Additionally, some quality attributes compliment, while other are counter to each other.
-Iasa organizes key quality attributes under usage related, support related, operation related, and security.
-This makes it easier to consider attributes you need to consider in your design and provides a way to discuss trade-offs with stakeholders.
-For instance, providing greater personalization will have a negative impact on supportability.
-Please note, this is a small portion of the quality attributes that are in use in the industry.

 Value Streams (VM-VS)

 Value Streams are a series of activities that are performed by the IT Architecture Team as part of their Engagement Model.
 Each activity completed must provide some value to the stakeholder.
 Value can be measured in terms of revenue, reduced cost, customer satisfaction, reduction in errors, reduced cycle time, etc.